Continuum models describing probabilistic motion of tagged agents in exclusion processes: Results

 \subsection{Biased motility and no proliferation}

-When there is a directional bias in movement in the positive $x$ direction with $\rho_x > 0$, the macroscopic agent density becomes skewed to the right (Figure \ref{fig:case2}a), as is well known~\cite{Simpson2009b}.
+When there is a directional bias in movement in the positive $x$ direction with $\rho_x > 0$, the macroscopic agent density becomes skewed to the right (Figure \ref{fig:all_cases}d), as is well known~\cite{Simpson2009b}.
 Again, we see that averaged simulation data for the density matches the solution of the mean-field density, including the skew in the density profile.
-The distribution of tagged agents initially near the right-most leading edge drifts in the positive $x$-direction due to the motility bias, and diffuses over time (Figure \ref{fig:case2}b, yellow).
-Tagged agents initially in the centre $x=0$ and at the left-most leading edge drift more slowly and do not spread out as rapidly due to crowding effects (Figure \ref{fig:case2}b, red, blue).
-Again, the PDE gives a good approximation to the distribution of tagged agent locations in the ABM (Figure \ref{fig:case2}b-c).
+The distribution of tagged agents initially near the right-most leading edge drifts in the positive $x$-direction due to the motility bias, and diffuses over time (Figure \ref{fig:all_cases}e, yellow).
+Tagged agents initially in the centre $x=0$ and at the left-most leading edge drift more slowly and do not spread out as rapidly due to crowding effects (Figure \ref{fig:all_cases}e, red, blue).
+Again, the PDE gives a good approximation to the distribution of tagged agent locations in the ABM (Figure \ref{fig:all_cases}e-f).